open topic, for anything cycling related.

 I almost had my first fall at traffic lights today.

 We were on the main road heading towards lights at a T intersection.
 We slowed expecting a short red light since it was only a T intersection.
-I didn't unclip and hoped for green . . . still red . . . rolling slower . . . still red . . . better unclip . . . showtime left foot (usual one I unclip) stuck in clip . . . over balancing to the right . . . brace for impact - no, bend torso to the left for more time . . . damn, now I've got more time to think of the bruises . . . over I go . . .
+I didn't unclip and hoped for green . . . still red . . . rolling slower . . . still red . . . better unclip . . . !!
+BAN ME NOW FOR SWEARING !! left foot (usual one I unclip) stuck in clip . . . over balancing to the right . . . brace for impact - no, bend torso to the left for more time . . . damn, now I've got more time to think of the bruises . . . over I go . . .
 'CLICK' . . . right foot magically unclips and I got it onto the road stopping the bike at a 45 degree angle.
 It all happened in slow motion (from my point of view anyway) so I seemed to have plenty of time to think of how to avoid embarrassment.

 We had a good laugh about it but I made a mental note to not anticipate light changes from now on.